zubrik1/kottans_frontend/README.md

 ## Task 4

 ### Courses: Responsive Web Design Fundamentals
 - Useful course.
-Refresh my flexbox knowledge, gives a good understanding why so important to use mobile-first conception.
+Refreshed my flexbox knowledge, gives a good understanding why so important to use mobile-first conception.
 Authors explained in detail about media-queries and breakpoints.
 And touched on many other optimization topics.
 - The new thing that surprised me was existence of common responsive patterns (useful and intresting knowledge).
 I've never used it before.
 But now I will.
 It will speed up me.

 [Reference to the screenshots of the finished lessons.
 Task4](/task4.md)